INFORMSJoC/2024.0812/docs/README.md

 # Chimera instances

 The instances are contained in the 1445 zipped files of the directory `<home>/data/Chimera`.
+These files are copied from the repository of the [MINOA](https://minoa-itn.fau.de) project, a resource that is in the public domain.

 To generate new instances obtained from the above by removing the zero weighted edges and the resulting isolated nodes, do the following.

 Create a directory `data/de_chimera0`, where the new instances will be stored.
 Then enter the directory `data/Chimera` and